lcayton/RandomBallCover-CPU/readme.txt

 * brute.{c,h} -- implementation of brute force NN search and many variants.
 These routines perform virtually all the work.
-* driver.{c,h} -- definitions of constants and macros, including the distance metric.
 * rbc.{c,h} -- the core RBC algorithms.
 This includes build and search routines for exact and approximate search.
 The searchExact method comes in two forms, one with ManyCores appended to the